 Problem #3: Initial cost.
 A living trust is more expensive to set up than a simple will.
-But, in the long run, the cost will be much less because the living trusts allows you to avoid probate, guardianships, and conservatorships.
+But, in the long run, the cost will be much less because the living trusts allow you to avoid probate, guardianships, and conservatorships.

 Problem #4: Nuisance factor.
 Each time you buy or sell a trust asset, you must make careful notes about the transaction.
 You might find this to be a nuisance, even though the trust benefits you in so many ways.

 Problem #5: The potential for poor management.
 You could find that the person you selected to manage your affairs is not a good manager.
 Your choices for successor trustee(s) should be family members or friends you can trust.
 Corporate trustees, such as banks, are also an option.
 This potential problem exists even if you don’t have a living trust.

 Problem #6: Refinancing real estate may be inconvenient.
 Some mortgage companies and banks require that you take real estate out of your trust before they will place a new mortgage on your property.
 Once the financing is complete, then you simply transfer the property back into your trust.